Karate Belt Order Shotokan

 Beginner to Intermediate Ranks (Kyu Grades)

 3. Red Belt (8th Kyu): Red signifies rising energy.
-Students at this level develop their self-defense skills, refining both physical and mental discipline.
+The second kata, Heian Shodan, which is the first of 5 Heian kata is required, refining both physical and mental discipline.

 7. Purple Belt with White Stripe (4th Kyu): With the addition of a white stripe, students demonstrate enhanced proficiency in kata and sparring.
 The focus on accuracy and control is emphasized at this stage.
+The sixth kata, Heian Godan, which is the fifth and final kata of the 5 Heian kata series is required.

 8. Brown Belt (3rd Kyu): The brown belt signifies maturity.
 Techniques are more polished, and students begin to embody the mental discipline needed for higher ranks.
+The seventh kata, Tekki Shodan, which is the first of 3 Tekki kata series is required.

 10. Brown Belt with Two White Stripes (1st Kyu): The final Kyu level prepares the student for the Dan grades.
 Mastery over kata, improved power, and refined technique are essential for advancing to the black belt.
+Karateka can choose between Jion and Enpi for their testing kata.

 Advanced Ranks (Dan Grades)